ZhaoS-Lab/KPR/README.md

 fastq2=''     # RNA-seq fastq file 2 (reverse)
 ```

-3. Adjust two running paramenters: 1) the K-mer length, K; and 2) the number of assembly runs, N, based on the input RNA-seq data.
+3. Adjust parameters: 1) the K-mer length, K; and 2) the number of assembly runs, N, based on the input RNA-seq data.
 Normally, we would suggest K=half of the RNA-seq read length and N>=1000.
 Larger N will take more time, but will yield more comprehensive genotyping.
+Other parameters include 3) DLA-88 depth; 4) DLA-12 depth; and 5) Identical length, which are used to identify chimeric and likely-chimeric assemblies.
+DLA-88 and DLA-12 depths are the minimum number of reads spanning polymorphic site-pairs.
+Identical length means the tolerable sequence length (nucleotides) shared by two assemblies.
 ```
 K=50     # K-mer length
 N=1000     # The number of assembly runs

+DLA88_cutoffDepth=30     # DLA-88 depth
+DLA12_cutoffDepth=56     # DLA-12 depth
+cutoffLength=270     # Tolerable identical sequence length shared by any two assemblies
 ```

 4. Required package/software loading:  the shell script contain lines for loading required package/software that are unique to the UGA (Sapelo2) platform.
 If your platform uses a different approach of loading package/software, you will need to make corresponding changes in the script for lines below.